 The good got better, and the bad got worse -- but only the bad got rewarded.
 That's what I got from my TV viewing in 2015: the saddest life-lesson ever.

 The first half of the year was mostly an exercise in futility.
-After a splendid second season, The Americans fell from grace in Season 3, with unconvincing plotlines and ill-served characters; I grew so discouraged, I devoted a whole column to its decline.
+After a splendid second season, The Americans fell from grace in Season 3, with unconvincing plotlines and ill-served characters.
 Two and a Half Men tried to go out on a high by restoring a little warmth and purpose to the show, with a season-long story about adoption (we were warned, and feared, it was going to be a season-long story about a sham gay marriage, but our fears were unfounded) -- but then Chuck Lorre upended it all with a finale so ill-advised that you wondered if he was determined to outdo the How I Met Your Mother creators, in taking a long-running show and making you regret every moment you'd invested in it.
 Constantine and Forever, two worthy series, continued to impress and improve, the former with no shot at renewal, the latter with virtually no shot -- but then Forever suffered the greater humiliation come cancellation time when two lower-rated shows at the same network were picked up, just because they were in-house productions.

 And speaking of in-house productions, Matthew Perry returned to TV with his worst series, The Odd Couple, seemingly unable to give a single convincing line reading (and this from the actor who, in Friends episodes like "The One With the Girl Who Hits Joey," made it seem like language had been created just for him to play with), but then, because CBS remains determined to steamroll an in-house sitcom into syndication, was rewarded with a renewal.
 Whereas one of the network's sturdiest sitcoms (both in quality and ratings), Mike & Molly, following its best season yet, was again held for midseason when the upfronts were announced; then its episode count was reduced from 22 to 13; and finally, in December, before it had even returned to the schedule, it was canceled -- to the surprise of its stars and its viewers.
 "I was shocked and heart-broken," Melissa McCarthy tweeted: "I would have shot this show for 50 more years" -- and I believe her.
 A few months ago, I praised CBS for starting to turn themselves around, with some smart pick-ups and scheduling moves.
 Now they pull out the rug from under one of their biggest stars when she's flying highest, headlining the funniest movie of 2015.
 Network TV: a set-up for disappointment, a recipe for heartbreak.